 Initial signs/symptoms may include:

-- Contact the family and evaluate the infant for poor feeding, lethargy, or hypotonia.
+- Contact the family and evaluate the infant for poor feeding, lethargy, vomiting, tachypnea.

 - To confirm the diagnosis, work with the following service(s): we currently have no Newborn Screening Programs service providers listed, please search our Services database for related services.